 Because of this, and our desire to help other dogs and cats, Stacey and Piney Mountain Foster Care are offering a new product: Chocolate Thunder Fido Fixer Elixir.
 Locally (but expertly) made CBD oil produced from organically grown hemp flowers sourced from USDA approved growers located in the USA.
 Produced in small batches to assure consistent quality.

 A one ounce (30 ml) eyedropper bottle contains approximately 1,000 drops.
 Blondie Bear (85 pounds) gets 10 drops twice a day, so a bottle lasts us almost two months.
 For a two month supply of something that actually works, $100 doesn’t sound all that outrageous.
 But, times are tough for everyone.
-Piney Mountain Foster Care is offering our 1 oz bottle of Fido Fixer Elixir for $50.00 (shipping included, no tax) – BUT since you may be skeptical of it’s effectiveness (and rightly so) we will sell you your FIRST bottle for just $25.00 so you can try it out at minimal expense.
-This offer ends August 31st, 2022.
+Piney Mountain Foster Care is offering our 1 oz bottle of Fido Fixer Elixir for $25.00 (shipping included, no tax).

 You may spend more than that on a few days worth of Starbucks.